Chillingfire/VisualStudio/docs/getting-started/authenticating-to-github.md

 1. Click the **Connect** link in the GitHub section.
         <a href="images/sign-in-to-github-provider.png?raw=true" target="_blank"><div><img src="images/sign-in-to-github-provider.png" alt="Connect to GitHub" height="300px"/></div></a>

-   If you're connected to a TFS instance, click on the **Sign in** link instead
+   If you're connected to a TFS instance, click on the **Sign in** link instead.
    <a href="images/sign-in-to-github.png?raw=true" target="_blank"><div><img src="images/sign-in-to-github.png" alt="Sign in to GitHub" width="300px"/></div></a>

    If none of these options are visible, click **Manage Connections** and then **Connect to GitHub**.